Daventry International Rail Freight Terminal: DIRFT

-DIRFTII
+DIRFT II

 In 2005 planning permission was granted for a rail connected 54 ha westward expansion of the original site with a built ground area of over 180000 m2.
-The DIRFTII expansion was designed for rail connected warehousing allowing transfer between sea or channel tunnel born rail-freight and road transport or warehouse storage.
+The DIRFT II expansion was designed for rail connected warehousing allowing transfer between sea or Channel Tunnel-borne rail-freight and road transport or warehouse storage.
 Plans included facilities for containerised and side-loaded palletised rail freight.

 Tesco acquired a 840000 sqft grocery distribution centre in 2011, constructed by VolkerFitzpatrick (main contractor), construction work was completed in September 2011.
-As part of the development, a rail tunnel was built under the A5 road to connect DIRFTII to the rail network via the original DIRFT railport.
+As part of the development, a rail tunnel was built under the A5 road to connect DIRFT II to the rail network via the original DIRFT railport.